Alicia Markova: After Diaghilev

 Following the death of Diaghilev in 1929, Markova returned to England, where she became the founder Principal Ballerina of The Ballet Club, a company founded by Dame Marie Rambert.
 During this period, she was particularly noted for performing works by Frederick Ashton, who was unknown at the time, but would go on to become one of Britain's most celebrated choreographers.
 The Ballet Club was to be the first professional ballet company in the United Kingdom, later becoming known as the Ballet Rambert.
 Now known as the Rambert Dance Company, it remains the oldest established dance company in the UK.

 In 1931, Ninette de Valois founded the Vic-Wells Ballet in premises at Sadler's Wells theatre in London.
 A former colleague from Diaghilev's company, she invited Markova to join the company as one of its founder dancers, which she did, forming a famous partnership with Anton Dolin.
 De Valois hired Frederick Ashton, who became the resident choreographer and later Artistic Director of the company.
 In 1933, de Valois appointed Markova as the first Prima Ballerina of the company, which is now the internationally renowned Royal Ballet.

-It was after seeing the Camargo Society performance of Giselle with Olga Spessivtseva and Dolin in 1932 that Markova first realized the possibilities of the then-neglected ballet.
-In time it became her most treasured role and the one whose expressive possibilities she continued to develop throughout her career.
-Her premiere in the role was on New Year's Day 1934 at the Vic.
+After seeing the Camargo Society's 1932 production of Giselle, starring Olga Spessivtseva and Dolin, Markova came to appreciate the ballet's artistic potential.
+The role later became one of her signature performances, which she continued to refine throughout her career.
+She made her debut in the role on New Year's Day 1934 at the Old Vic.

 In 1935, Markova and Dolin left the Vic-Wells ballet to form their own touring company known as the Markova-Dolin Company.
 The company toured extensively for two seasons and in 1936 Prince Wolkonsky joined the company as ballet master.
 Later in 1938 Markova joined the Ballet Russe de Monte Carlo, touring the world as the company's star ballerina.
 The company was the first to tour ballet throughout the United States, taking the art form to audiences who had never seen ballet before.
 During this time, she was a key figure in the formation of the American Ballet Theatre, dancing with the company during its early years.